consolelogreece/GPUParticles/readme.md

 [Click here](https://consolelogreece.github.io/GPUParticles/) for live version.

 Notes:
-- This is still a work in progress.
+- This is still a work in progress and it doesn't seem to work on all devices (phones/tablets).
 - At the moment, there are no collisions or anything but I plan to add that sort of thing later on.